link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 ## ISO

- - ISO 25119 (Safety for control systems in machinery, including RC and servo-driven systems)
+ - ISO 25119 (Safety for control systems in machinery, including RC and DC-motor-driven systems)

  - ISO 10303 (Automation systems and integration, relevant for computer-controlled RC systems)

 ## IEC

- - IEC 60034 (Standards for electric motors, which includes servo motors)
+ - IEC 60034 (Standards for electric motors, which includes DC motors)

- - IEC 60730 (Automatic electrical controls, important for automated RC and servo systems)
+ - IEC 60730 (Automatic electrical controls, important for automated RC and DC systems)